Nuclear power in the United States: Uranium supply

 A 2012 report by the International Atomic Energy Agency concluded: "The currently defined uranium resource base is more than adequate to meet high-case requirements through 2035 and well into the foreseeable future."

 At the start of 2013, the identified remaining worldwide uranium resources stood at 5.90 million tons, enough to supply the world's reactors at current consumption rates for more than 120 years, even if no additional uranium deposits are discovered in the meantime.
 Undiscovered uranium resources as of 2013, were estimated to be 7.7 million tons.
 Doubling the price of uranium would increase the identified reserves as of 2013 to 7.64 million tons.
 Over the decade 2003–2013, the identified reserves of uranium (at the same price of US$130/kg) rose from 4.59 million tons in 2003 to 5.90 million tons in 2013, an increase of 28%.

 Fuel cycle

 Uranium mining

 The United States has the 4th largest uranium reserves in the world.
 The U.S. has its most prominent uranium reserves in the states of New Mexico, Texas, and Wyoming.
 The U.S. Department of Energy has approximated there to be at least 300 million pounds of uranium in these areas.
 Domestic production increased until 1980, after which it declined sharply due to low uranium prices.
-In 2012, the United States mined 17% of the uranium consumed by its nuclear power plants.
-The remainder was imported, principally from Canada, Russia and Australia.
+In 2024, uranium mined in the United States accounted for 8% of all uranium delivered to U.S. nuclear power plant owners and operators.
+The remainder was imported, principally from Canada, Kazakhstan and Australia.
 Uranium is mined using several methods including open-pit mining, underground mining, and in-situ leaching.
 As of 2017, there are more than 4000 abandoned uranium mines in the western US, with 520 to over 1000 on Navajo land, and many others being located on other tribal lands.